-County, National Government in partnership for construction of Ksh.
-550 million Githunguri Market he county government of Kiambu and national government are collaborating in constructing a Ksh.
+Construction of 13 markets progressing steadily, with the launch of additional facilities for traders he county government of Kiambu and national government are collaborating in constructing a Ksh.
 550 million, three-level modern Githunguri Market in Githunguri Town.

 The national government has allocated Ksh.
 400 million, while the county government is contributing Ksh.
 150 million for the project, which will be implemented in two phases, with the first phase benefiting 2080 traders.

 Kiambu Governor Kimani Wamatangi held a public participation forum with traders ahead of the groundbreaking of the project.

 The market's design was developed by the county's public works directorate and ratified by Kenya School of TVETS, and it features a 178-capacity car parking lot in the basement.
 The ground floor will have 645 slots, a loading bay, and cold storage.
 The first floor will have 655 slots, a social hall, a creche daycare, and a dispensary, while the second floor will host an ICT hub, a restaurant, and 768 stalls.

 The governor promised a smooth temporary relocation of traders to pave the way for the construction and assured them that the process of allocation of slots in the new market would be done transparently to ensure only bonafide traders would benefit.